-The Centers for Medicare and Medicaid Services (CMS) regulate the Medicare Advantage plans and determine the rules by which the contracted insurance carriers, such as BCBSM, are required to follow.
+The Centers for Medicare and Medicaid Services (CMS) regulate the Medicare Advantage plans and determine the rules by which the contracted insurance carriers, such as BCBS, are required to follow.
 Your out-of-pocket costs for benefits or services you receive vary by Medicare Advantage plan.
-The three BCBSM Medicare Advantage PPO plans the Trust offer are (1) BCBSM / Diamond Plan PPO with a BCBSM Medicare Prescription Drug Plan, (2) BCBSM / Emerald Plan PPO with a BCBSM Medicare Prescription Drug Plan or (3) BCBSM / Ruby Plan PPO with a BCBSM Medicare Prescription Drug Plan.
+The three BCBS Medicare Advantage PPO plans the Trust offer are (1) BCBS / Diamond Plan PPO with a BCBS Medicare Prescription Drug Plan, (2) BCBS / Emerald Plan PPO with a BCBS Medicare Prescription Drug Plan or (3) BCBS / Ruby Plan PPO with a BCBS Medicare Prescription Drug Plan.

 With Medicare Plus Blue PPO you can visit any health care provider you’d like without a referral.
 With your PPO plan, you can choose any doctor or hospital that accepts Medicare.
 You’ll get nationwide coverage and low out-of-pocket costs.
 Our plans offer tons of sweet extras, so you save money and stay healthy.